single-spa/single-spa.js.org/website/versioned_docs/version-5.x/testing/units.md

 1. [Add a setupFile](#setup-file)

 #### Jest config
 Jest is configured with a configuration file.
-Jest supports many options of configuration, below is an example configuration using some of the options.
+Below is an example configuration using some of the options.
 See [more options on Jest's official documentation site](https://jestjs.io/docs/configuration).
 ````js
 module.exports = {
   collectCoverageFrom: ['src/**/*.js'],